W-2 - Additional, Incorrect, Lost, Non-receipt, Omitted

 Question: I received an incorrect W-2 form.
 My former employer won’t issue me a corrected W-2.
 What should I do?

-If your attempts to have the incorrect Form W-2, Wage and Tax Statement, corrected by your employer are unsuccessful and it is after February 14, you can request that an IRS representative initiate a Form W-2 complaint.
+If by the end of February, your attempts to have the incorrect Form W-2, Wage and Tax Statement, corrected by your employer are unsuccessful, you can request that an IRS representative initiate a Form W-2 complaint.
 You may call the IRS toll free at 800-829-1040 or visit an IRS Taxpayer Assistance Center (TAC) in person.

 - The IRS will send your employer a letter requesting that they furnish you a corrected Form W-2 within ten days.
 The letter advises your employer of their responsibilities to provide a correct Form W-2 and of the penalties for failure to do so.